copdips/copdips.github.io/_posts/2022/2022-03-09-azure-pipeline-variables-and-parameters.md

 ### Json Variable

-Pamameter can have object type like dict in Python, but not the case for variable.
-The workaround is to assign a raw json string to variable, and using tools like jq to handle it during runtime.
+Parameter can have object type like dict in Python, but not the case for variable.
+The workaround is to assign a raw json string to variable, and using tools like [jq](https://stedolan.github.io/jq/) to handle it during runtime.
 The json string variable must follow some special format, the double quotes must be escaped, and the whole string must be enclosed by the single quote.

 ```yml
 aJsonVar: '{ \"dev\": \"foo\", \"prd\": \"bar\" }'